net-engine/.github/pull_request_template.md

 # Checklist

 - [ ] The implementation has been tested locally
+- [ ] There are no typos, spelling, or grammatical errors in end-user facing text
 - [ ] The Pull Request is tagged with the `staging` label if it is deployed to staging
 - [ ] The implementation has been tested on staging
 - [ ] Tests are added, if appropriate